Implementing HART-IP in Plants – The Ultimate User Guide

 Control System and Safety System Pass-Through

 For 4-20 mA/HART devices the analog 4-20 mA signal is the real-time value for the process variable from a sensor or the setpoint to a valve.
 The real-time analog signal is what the DCS is using for Core Process Control (CPC); closed loop control and alarms.
 The logic solver in an SIS also uses the 4-20 mA signal for the Safety Instrumented Function (SIF).
 The digital HART communication is a non-real-time “second channel” pass-through from DCS, SIS, or RTU to IDM software to access intelligence in the field instrument.
 This 2nd channel pass-through can now be implemented via HART-IP.
-The IDM software may be deployed as part of the Digital Operational Infrastructure (DOI) on the side of the DCS as a second layer of automation as per the NAMUR Open Architecture (NOA) for 4.0.
+The IDM software may be deployed as part of the Digital Operational Infrastructure (DOI) on the side of the DCS as a second layer of automation as per the NAMUR Open Architecture (NOA) for Industry 4.0.
 OPC-UA is not used for the 2nd channel because OPC-UA does not support DD/EDDL/FDI.

 The HART protocol is only used for setup, calibration, and diagnostics purposes, not for safety critical operation.